The Real Cost Of Skipping Dental Checkups In Oakville

 If you suspect an abscessed tooth, contact your dentist right away.
 They will likely need to drain the abscess and may prescribe antibiotics to treat the infection.

 Bleeding gums are fairly common, especially if you brush too hard or have gum disease.
 However, sometimes bleeding gums indicate a more serious issue.
+If your gums are red, swollen, tender, or bleed easily, these could be early signs of gingivitis or periodontal disease.

 If your gums are bleeding heavily or don’t stop bleeding after applying gentle pressure for several minutes, it may indicate a more serious issue.
 Excessive bleeding can also occur after a tooth extraction or dental surgery, and in such cases, you should contact your dentist immediately.